cKlee/movingwall/mwo.md

 	mwo:MovingWall a owl:Class ;
 		rdfs:label "moving wall" ;
-		rdfs:comment "A moving wall is some obstacle that may limit the use of a ssso:ServiceEvent" ;
+		rdfs:comment "A moving wall is some obstacle that may limit the use of a ssso:ServiceEvent"@en ;
 		rdfs:subClassOf ssso:ServiceLimitation ;
 		rdfs:subClassOf [
 			a owl:Class ;